 Ingredients for masala paste

-Some people with IBS cannot tolerate onions as it contains FODMAPs which leads to unpleasant digestive symptoms.
+Some people with IBS cannot tolerate onions as they contain FODMAPs which leads to unpleasant digestive symptoms.
 For low FODMAP recipes, feel free to check my low FODMAP recipes.

-Garlic- It is a well known culinary spice used in various forms ranging from fresh, paste and powder forms.
-It is extensively used in Indian cooking because of the distinctive flavour and aroma that it imparts to the curry base.
+Garlic - A well-known culinary spice used in various forms from fresh, paste, and powder forms.
+It is extensively used in Indian cooking because of the distinctive flavor and aroma that it imparts to the curry base.

-Ginger - It can be used in fresh, dried, powdered form.
-It is having a spicy, and pungent flavour.
+Ginger - It can be used in fresh, dried, or powdered form.
+It has a spicy, and pungent flavor.
 Ginger is rich in gingerol, which possesses anti-inflammatory and antioxidant properties.

 Spices: Spices give dimensions to the curry base.
 These mask the bland taste of the paste.